MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 :heavy_check_mark: To access the root element of a tree of XAML content in a XAML Island and get related information about the context in which it is hosted, do not use the [CoreWindow](/uwp/api/windows.ui.core.corewindow), [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview), and [Window](/uwp/api/windows.ui.xaml.window) classes.
 Instead, use the [XamlRoot](/uwp/api/windows.ui.xaml.xamlroot) class.
 For more information, see [this section](#window-host-context-for-xaml-islands).

-:heavy_check_mark: To support the [Share contract](/windows/uwp/app-to-app/share-data) from a WPF, Windows Forms, or C++ Win32 app, your app must use the [IDataTransferManagerInterop](/windows/win32/api/shobjidl_core/nn-shobjidl_core-idatatransfermanagerinterop) interface to get the [DataTransferManager](/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager) object to initiate the share operation for a specific window.
+:heavy_check_mark: To support the [Share contract](/windows/uwp/app-to-app/share-data) from a WPF, Windows Forms, or C++ desktop (Win32) app, your app must use the [IDataTransferManagerInterop](/windows/win32/api/shobjidl_core/nn-shobjidl_core-idatatransfermanagerinterop) interface to get the [DataTransferManager](/uwp/api/windows.applicationmodel.datatransfer.datatransfermanager) object to initiate the share operation for a specific window.
 For a sample that demonstrates how to use this interface in a WPF app, see the [ShareSource sample](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/ShareSource).

 :heavy_check_mark: Using `x:Bind` with hosted controls in XAML Islands is not supported.
 You'll have to declare the data model in a .NET Standard library.